NoellePatterson/eflow-readme/wet-season/wet-season-timing.md

 # Peak Magnitude Flows - Wet Season Timing

-The timing of the wet season represents the high magnitude flow period of the water year, and is defined as the date that sufficient baseflow has accrued based on a magnitude threshold of 30% of the wet season’s peak flow.
+The timing of the wet season is defined as the date that sufficient baseflow has accrued based on a magnitude threshold of 30% of the wet season’s smoothed peak flow.

 #### Steps: